Abu Hayyan al-Gharnati: Views

 He regarded the Sufism and metaphysics of ibn Arabi, Mansur Al-Hallaj, Ibn al-Farid, Ibn Sab'in and Abu al-Hasan al-Shushtari, as heretical.
-He was contemporary to Ibn Taymiyyah and Abu Hayyan critiqued his writings and charged him with anthropomorphism.
+He was a contemporary of Ibn Taymiyyah, and Abu Hayyan denied that he belonged to orthodox Islam (Ahl al-Sunnah), accusing him of anthropomorphism.

 On the Arabic language, Abu Hayyan shared the views of his fellow Ẓāhirī Andalusian, Ibn Maḍāʾ.
 Absolute belief in the divine mover led them to reject the concept of linguistic causality.
 For them the 'cause' of all things, including language, is attributable solely to God.
 Thus on theological grounds, he was suspicious of the so-called "eastern grammarian" supporters of 'linguistic causality'.

 When Abu Hayyan arrived in Egypt the Mamluk Sultan was ruler.
 Although Abu Hayyan held the Turkic languages of Mamluk Egypt superior to the Kipchak and Turkmen languages with which he was familiar, he also wrote grammars of Amharic, Middle Mongol, the Berber languages and the Turkic.
 Other Arabic-language linguists of his day had little regard for foreign languages.
 Abu Hayyan often illuminated Arabic grammatical concepts with quotes from various language.